High order symplectic partitioned Lie group methods: Introduction

 The idea of constructing variational methods from Lie group methods has previously been considered by several authors.
 Bou-Rabee and Marsden proposed in 2009 to base variational methods on RKMK methods \cite{bourabee09}, and present a class of methods of first and second order.
 Methods of a similar type are also considered in the survey article by Celledoni, Marthinsen and Owren \cite{celledoni13}.
 In the present article, this idea is pursued further to obtain methods of arbitrarily high order.

 It is known to the authors that a different, but related approach to variational Lie group methods has been studied by Leok and collaborators.
+Their approach is based on approximating the curve~$q$ in a finite-dimensional function space, resulting in Galerkin Lie group variational integrators.
 The idea appears already in Leok's doctoral thesis \cite[Section 5.3]{leok04}, and also in other articles by Leok and co-authors.
-A more detailed study of this approach will be in a forthcoming article by Hall and Leok.
+A more detailed study of this approach can be found in an article by Hall and Leok~\cite{hall14}.